edexter/H_defensa_assembly/scripts/Hamiltonella_assembly/4_Hamiltonella-genome_filter.md

 # Run blobtools

 Aggregate all of the necessary files to create a new BLOBTOOLS object for each sample.
-Interactively inspect for any potential assembly issues.
+Interactively inspect for any potential assembly issues and filter the genomes as before.

 ````
 # Activate environment